parisainthestars/NLP-Methods-for-News-Analysis-and-Summarization/README.md

 * events
 * monetary values

-The extracted entities can be used to study which people, places, and organizations appear most frequently in the collected news.
+Named entities help describe the main subjects of an article.
+After extraction, they can also be counted and compared across topics, sources, or time periods.

 ### Part-of-Speech Tagging

 Part-of-speech tagging assigns a grammatical label to each token, such as noun, verb, adjective, or adverb.

-This information helps describe the linguistic structure of the articles.
-It can also support later tasks such as keyword extraction, noun-phrase analysis, and rule-based filtering.
+These labels provide a basic description of the linguistic structure of the articles.
+They can also support keyword extraction, noun-phrase analysis, and simple rule-based filtering.

 ### Dependency Parsing

-Dependency parsing identifies grammatical relationships between words in a sentence.
+Dependency parsing finds grammatical relationships between words in a sentence.

-For example, it can show which noun is the subject of a verb or which word modifies another word.
-This provides more detail than simple tokenization and can be useful for analyzing sentence structure.
+For example, it can identify the subject of a verb or determine which word modifies another word.
+This gives more structural information than tokenization alone and helps analyze how information is expressed in news sentences.

 ## Data Science Part

-The results of the NLP pipeline are stored as structured data using Pandas and NumPy.
+The outputs of the NLP pipeline are stored as structured data using Pandas and NumPy.
 Each article can include fields such as:

-* title
-* source
+* title and source
 * publication date
-* topic
+* predicted topic
-* generated summary
+* abstractive and extractive summaries
-* extracted entities
+* extracted named entities
-* article length
+* article and summary lengths
-* linguistic features
+* basic linguistic features

-This makes it possible to analyze the news collection as a dataset rather than only processing one article at a time.
+This makes it possible to analyze the complete news collection as a dataset rather than processing each article separately.

-The data science part of the project includes:
+The data science part includes:

-* counting articles in each topic
+* comparing the number of articles in each category
-* comparing different news sources
 * analyzing article and summary lengths
 * studying common words and named entities
+* comparing different news sources
 * examining changes in topics over time
 * creating word clouds, heatmaps, and statistical plots
-* checking incorrect or uncertain classification results
+* reviewing incorrect or uncertain classification results

-The purpose of this stage is to understand the patterns in the data and also evaluate how the NLP methods behave on different types of articles.
+The purpose is both to find patterns in the news data and to understand how the NLP methods behave on different articles.

 ## Information Retrieval Part

-The information retrieval part is simple and supports the main NLP workflow.
+The information retrieval stage supports the main NLP workflow.

 Articles are retrieved from NewsAPI and RSS feeds and can be filtered by: